OrleansContrib/OrleansShardedStorage/README.md

-# Orleans Sharded Storage Provider (TABLES AND BLOBS)
+# Orleans Sharded Storage Provider (TABLES AND BLOBS) - WARNING: This is v3 of Orleans.
+I'm hoping to create a v7 soon.

 This project will split grain data fairly evenly over a number of table storage accounts.